hvihvi/blog/pages/posts/mob.md

 - high psychological-safety / low motivation : comfort zone
 - high psychological-safety / high motivation : learning zone :stonks:

-## Workflow / Setup
+## Workflow / Setup (personal preferences)

-Extreme programming style with **timers** and quick switches can create a stressful environment.
+Extreme programming style with **timers** and quick switches can create a stressful environment (harms psychological safety & motivation).
 I find it best to ask every 2h/half-day "want me to pick up the keyboard?", or ask if "anyone wants to take over?" when I'm tired.

 Coding on someone else's keyboard/IDE can be a painful experience. **Remote working with a shared screen** is perfect for mob programming, everyone can focus on the driver's screen and help him navigate.

-Slack's drawing feature or Gather's dot feature facilitate communication on the shared screen to draw attention.
+Slack's **drawing feature** or Gather's **dot feature** displayed on the streamer's screen facilitate communication on the shared screen to draw attention.

 **Trunk based development** fits mob programming perfectly.
 Merge per commit into the `main` branch as soon as a commit is valid, **no merge requests** needed (can be used for validation pipelines), code reviews and manual tests are done live.